codespede/pwoli/README.md

 _This means that, all Sequelize supported databases like PostgreSQL, MySQL, MariaDB, SQLite, and Microsoft SQL Server are readily usable with Pwoli at present._

-_For MongoDB support, a MongooseAdapter implementing is to be implemented.
-Please see (how to use a different ORM)[https://internetmango.github.io/pwoli/using-another-orm]_
+_For any other DB/ORM support, an ORM Adapter implementing [IORMAdapter](https://internetmango.github.io/pwoli/api-docs/interfaces/IORMAdapter.html) has to be implemented.
+Please see [how to use a different ORM](https://internetmango.github.io/pwoli/using-another-orm)_

 _Pwoli means "super awesome" and our intention is to make web app development "super awesome"_